 - Is the condominium corporation facing any serious maintenance or repair issues?
 If so, how is the board dealing with these issues?
 Keep an eye out for any issues related to the building envelope and/or a roof that’s leaking.
 This could be a sign of major structural issues that could cost a lot of money to fix.

-- What complaints or issues have been raised by owners?
+- What complaints or issues have owners raised?
 How has the condominium board dealt with these?
 This is will be a good indication of how owners and the board work together to address problems.

 - Is the condominium corporation facing any financial issues?
 If so, how is the board addressing these issues?
 You will also want to review the budget, financial statements, annual report, and reserve fund information.